 Payment information, along with your financial aid must be renewed on a yearly basis.

-For questions or concerns contact our Administrative Director at firstname.lastname@example.org.
+For questions or concerns contact our Chief Operating Officer at firstname.lastname@example.org.

 Our scholarship support process is confidential and separate from the admissions process.
 In the scholarship application process, a third party (FACTS) is used to collect all required documentation and an anonymous scholarship committee reviews the details and proposes scholarship allocations to the school administration.
 With the simpler Affordability Initiative, a copy of the 1040 form is sent to the office and is only reviewed by the Administrative Director or Head of School and kept on file for reporting purposes.
 Any reports sent to our funders will not include names or identifying information.